dmbarbour/wikilon/docs/ABC_Minimalist.md

         (Small Constants)
         singleton blocks, one for every opcode!
+        plus the empty block, etc.
         (that's all we need if we include identity opcode)

         (Common Opcodes)
         A very few ABC codes
         Recognized annotations
+        An 'undefined' token def
         A great many accelerators

 This seems an efficient and lightweight representation.